Tappan Zee Bridge (2017–present): Lighting

 Tappan Zee Bridge lighting on October 6, 2024.
 (The bridge was illuminated in green color to celebrate the 150th anniversary of Westchester County Historical Society).

 The bridge is equipped with LEDs for the roadways and structures.
 The lights can be changed to a variety of colors for decorative purposes on major holidays such as Memorial Day and Christmas, traditional dates such as Mother's Day, Father's Day and St. Patrick's Day, and special commemorations throughout the year.
 The lighting system reportedly has the ability to be synced to music, although it has yet to be demonstrated.
 The bridge's lights are dimmed from 11 p.m. to dawn during peak bird migration periods.

 Tolls

 The Tappan Zee Bridge charges tolls in the Westchester southbound/eastbound direction only.
 On weekdays, tolls are variable based on the New York State Thruway's vehicle classification system and the time of day, and are collected using a cashless toll system.
 On weekends, each vehicle class pays a flat rate.
 E-ZPass users pay the lowest rate possible, the rate normally charged from 12:00 midnight to 6:14 a.m., while other users are charged using the highest rate possible, the rate normally charged from 7:00 a.m. to 8:59 a.m.
-Class 2L vehicles, which have a height of less than 7.5 ft and contain two axles, pay a flat rate of $7.48 at all times, $5.75 with a New York-issued E-ZPass, or $6.61 with an out-of-state E-ZPass.
+Class 2L vehicles, which have a height of less than 7.5 ft and contain two axles, pay a flat rate of $7.25 with a New York-issued E-ZPass, or $12.69 with toll-by-plate or an out-of-state E-ZPass.